miquido/futura/README.md

 ## What it is about?

-The main goal of Futura is to keep things simple.
-This means that it provides easy to use and flexible tools that have compact and understandable implementation.
-You should not be worried about fixing or extending any of those because of massive code base or complicated architecture.
-This also means that Futura does not provide ultimate solution to all concurrency problems.
-It only simplifies many of them with proper tool for each problem.
+The main goal is to keep things simple and swifty.
+This means that it provides easy to use and flexible tools while not being afraid of diving deep into primitives.
+Futura does not provide an ultimate solution to all concurrency problems.
+It only simplifies many of them with a proper tool for each problem.
+The secondary goal of this library is to allow easy testing of asynchronous code.
+Everything is not only designed to be testable but there is also an additional library, dedicated to improve testing of asynchronous code.

 ## What it is not about?

 Futura is not any kind of framework.
-It does not provide single universal solution for all problems but available tools are flexible enough to cover most cases.
-It also does not try to pack extra features where it not fits or feels right.
+It does not provide a single universal solution for all problems but available tools are flexible enough to cover most cases.
+It also does not try to pack extra features were it not fits or feels right.
 This repository does not contain any platform or library specific extensions too.
+You can although find some use cases and examples in the attached Playground.

 ## Is that for me?

-If you are wondering if you should use Futura in your code base or what it is actually about please take a minute and look at sample code below.
-One of basic tools provided with this library is implementation of promises.
-With promises you can convert single asynchronous task to be more predictable and better handled.
-In example you can change URLSession requests like this:
+If you are wondering if you should use Futura in your code base or what it is actually about please take a minute and look at the sample code below.
+One of the basic tools provided with this library is the implementation of promises.
+With promises, you can convert a single asynchronous task to be more predictable and better handled.
+In the example you can change URLSession requests like this:

 ``` swift
 make(request: URLRequest.init(url: "www.github.com"), using: URLSession.shared) { (data, response, error) in